-After graduating from George Fox with a degree in history and philosophy, Ron earned a master's degree in education leadership from the University of Oregon.
-He then went into the professional world, working for a title insurance com-
+Fox with a degree in history and philosophy, Ron earned a master's the University of Oregon.
+He then went into the professional world,

 "Absolutely thrilled" is how Davis reacts to attending Harvard.
 "There is something about the Harvard brand, which doesn't have to be explained."